pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 - toArray: collects all of the emitted values, and when the source Observable completes, emits them inside an array.
 - bufferCount: stores emitted values into an array, until the array reaches the provided length.

+- windowWhen: collects values into an Observable (window), which is emitted (and a new one is created) whenever the Observable returned by the provided function emits.
+- windowCount: collects values into an Observable (window) that can contain a maximum of n values.
+- window: collects emitted values into Observables (called windows).

 All *Map operators below consist of two parts — producing a stream of observables through mapping and applying combination logic on the inner streams produced by this higher order observable.

 - mergeMap/flatMap: when the inner Observable emits it merges the value(s) of the ‘inner’ Observable into the ‘outer’ Observable.